Levels of IRB Review

 If you think your research project does not meet the regulatory definition of human subjects research, please contact the IRB at firstname.lastname@example.org to discuss project details.
-The IRB highly recommends investigators do not make the not human subjects research (NHSR) determination without first consulting the IRB.
-In cases where the Investigator has incorrectly identified their research as NHSR, the IRB can’t retroactively grant IRB approval and the conduct of human subjects research without an approved protocol will result in a compliance incident.
+Consistent with Rice Policy 326, the decision of whether research activity involves human subjects can be made only by the IRB or a designated IRB Administrator.
+In cases where the Investigator has incorrectly identified their research as NHSR, the IRB can’t retroactively grant IRB approval and conducting human subject research without an approved protocol will result in a compliance incident.

 If the IRB determines a project does NOT meet the regulatory definition of human subjects research, a determination letter will be provided to the Investigator which states IRB approval is not required.
 If the IRB determines the project DOES meet the regulatory definition, the investigator will need to submit a protocol application in Cayuse IRB.

 According to 45 CFR 46, a human subject is "a living individual about whom an investigator (whether professional or student) conducting research: